reaksmeyKevin/mongodbEx1/README.md

 Using Mongo booster

 Connect to a running mongo instance (localhost:27017), use a database named `mongo_exercise`
+### Note
+  Mongodb must be installed on your machine
 ## Insert Documents

 Insert the following documents into a `movies` collection.